pingidentity/pingdirectory-go-client/docs/MetaUrnPingidentitySchemasConfigurationMessages20.md

 `func (o *MetaUrnPingidentitySchemasConfigurationMessages20) HasNotifications() bool`

 HasNotifications returns a boolean if a field has been set.

+### GetRequiredActions

+`func (o *MetaUrnPingidentitySchemasConfigurationMessages20) GetRequiredActions() []MetaUrnPingidentitySchemasConfigurationMessages20RequiredActionsInner`

+GetRequiredActions returns the RequiredActions field if non-nil, zero value otherwise.

+### GetRequiredActionsOk

+`func (o *MetaUrnPingidentitySchemasConfigurationMessages20) GetRequiredActionsOk() (*[]MetaUrnPingidentitySchemasConfigurationMessages20RequiredActionsInner, bool)`

+GetRequiredActionsOk returns a tuple with the RequiredActions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequiredActions

+`func (o *MetaUrnPingidentitySchemasConfigurationMessages20) SetRequiredActions(v []MetaUrnPingidentitySchemasConfigurationMessages20RequiredActionsInner)`

+SetRequiredActions sets RequiredActions field to given value.

+### HasRequiredActions

+`func (o *MetaUrnPingidentitySchemasConfigurationMessages20) HasRequiredActions() bool`

+HasRequiredActions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)